-Part-time students should fill out the form DSA O.
+Part-time students should fill out the part-time DSA form.

 Part time study - DSA rates

 For part-time students the amount of NMPH and the basic items allowance is reduced on a pro rata basis based on the percentage of the course they are doing or in the case of Open University students, the number of credits that they are studying.